vikassharma1999/Hospital_DBMS/README.md

 ## Description
 ---

-This is a Database Management System for a Hospital.
+This is a Database Management System for a Hospital to maintain the records of a hospital.

 ---